 8. Effects of Age and Rule Familiarity on the Production of Modeled Language Constructions.
 Robert M. Liebert, State University of New York, Stony Brook, Richard D. Odom, Jae H. Hill, and Ray L. Huff, Vanderbilt University

 9. Observationally Induced Changes in Children's Interrogative Classes.
 Ted L. Rosenthal, Barry J. Zimmerman, and Kathleen Durning, University of Arizona

 Albert Bandura is the David Starr Jordan Professor Emeritus of Social Science in Psychology at Stanford University.
-He is known as the originator of social learning theory (renamed the social cognitive theory) and the theoretical construct of self-efficacy, and is also responsible for the influential 1961 Bobo doll experiment.
-The first edition of Psychological Modeling was published Transaction Publishers in 1971.
+He is known as the originator of social learning theory (renamed the Social Cognitive Theory) and the theoretical construct of self-efficacy, and is also responsible for the influential 1961 Bobo doll experiment.
+The first edition of Psychological Modeling was published by Transaction Publishers in 1971.